emon555502/sonori/README.md

 nix develop
 ```

-while in the root directory of the repository
+while in the root directory of the repository.
+The flake includes all necessary dependencies including vulkan-loader.

 ### Required Models